 Pulsations in \dsct stars are generally attributed to the $\kappa$-mechanism acting in the He II ionization zone, which causes a local opacity increase that drives pulsational instability \citep{pamyatnykh_pulsational_2000}.
 However, not all observed features, particularly the lowest-amplitude, high-frequency modes, are readily explained by this mechanism alone.
 In addition to $\kappa$-mechanism, turbulent pressure in the outer convective layers, especially near the hydrogen partial ionization zone, may also contribute to the excitation of specific high-order p\:modes ($7 \leq n \leq 10$) \citep{Houdek_convective_2000, antoci_turbulentp_2014, smalley_pulsation_2017}.
-Such p\:modes have noticeably different line widths from low-frequency p\:modes of similar amplitude in observed amplitude spectra \citep{bedding_highf_2020}.
+Such high-frequency p\:modes often exhibit very small amplitudes, which may indicate that turbulent pressure, rather than the standard $\kappa$-mechanism, contributes to their excitation \citep{bedding_highf_2020}.
 Turbulent pressure may be especially relevant in Am stars, where helium depletion and chemical stratification alter the opacity profile and suppress classical $\kappa$-driving \citep{preston_chemically_1974}.
 In addition to these excitation mechanisms, the edge-bump mechanism has been identified as an alternative opacity source capable of driving pulsations, even in stars with significantly depleted helium envelopes \citep{Stellingwerf_edgebump_1979, TheadoCunha_2004, Murphy_Ap_2020}, and appears to explain the confinement of Am stars to the red half of the instability strip \citep{Murphy_Ap_2020}.